ronamosa/ronamosa.github.io/website/docs/engineer/AI/DeployLLMToSageMaker.md

 Now, according to Claude, you can run this code in a number of places, it doesn't matter, it will call the SageMaker API and stand up this model.
 You can call it locally (note: you need `pip install sagemaker`), or in a JupyterLab notebook, or AWS Cloud9.

-I'm going to try to call it locally:
+I'm going to try to call it locally, the following code I put into `deploy.py`:

 ```python
 from sagemaker.pytorch import PyTorchModel